7 September – 12 November 2016

 Organised by Mathieu Paris

-White Cube is pleased to present an exhibition of new work by artist Danh Vō.
-This is the artist’s first exhibition with the gallery and his first solo presentation in Hong Kong.
+White Cube presented an exhibition of new work by artist Danh Vō.
+This was the artist’s first exhibition with the gallery and his first solo presentation in Hong Kong.

 The work is named after lines spoken by the demon in the film The Exorcist (1973).